-As of March 24, 2022, our authorized share capital consisted of 99,900,000 ordinary shares, par value NIS 0.01 per share, of which 9,158,996 ordinary shares were issued and outstanding as of such date, after giving effect to the issuance of bonus shares described elsewhere in this prospectus, and our authorized share capital consisted of 100,000 Preferred A Shares, par value 0.01 per share, of which 61,538 Preferred A Shares (to be automatically converted to 2,707,672 ordinary shares immediately prior to the completion of this offering) were issued and outstanding as of such date.
-All of our outstanding ordinary shares and Preferred A Shares have been validly issued, fully paid and non-assessable.
-Our ordinary shares are not redeemable and are not subject to any preemptive right.
-All descriptions of our share capital set forth herein give effect to the issuance of bonus shares under Israeli law to all of our shareholders on a basis of 43 bonus shares for each ordinary share outstanding options and warrants.
-Pursuant to our amended and restated articles of association to be in effect upon completion of the offering, our authorized share capital will consist of 100,000,000 ordinary shares, par value NIS 0.01 per share.
+As of January 10, 2022, our authorized share capital consisted of 900,000 Ordinary Shares, par value 0.01 per share, of which 208,121Ordinary Shares were issued and outstanding as of such date and our authorized share capital consisted of 100,000 Preferred A Shares, par value 0.01 per share, of which 51,282 Preferred A Shares were issued and outstanding as of such date .
+All of our outstanding Ordinary Shares and Preferred A Shares have been validly issued, fully paid and non-assessable.
+Our Ordinary Shares are not redeemable and are not subject to any preemptive right.
+All descriptions of our share capital set forth herein give effect to the issuance of bonus shares under Israeli law to all of our shareholders on a basis of bonus shares for each ordinary share outstanding (equivalent to a -for-1 share split) immediately prior to the completion of this offering and the customary adjustments to our outstanding options and warrants.

-In the last three years, we have issued an aggregate of 3,021,612 ordinary shares and 61,538 Preferred A shares (to be automatically converted to 2,706,672 ordinary shares immediately prior to the completion of this offering) in several private placements and pursuant to the exercise of warrants issued in those and previous placements, for aggregate gross proceeds of approximately \$25,756,000.
+In the last three years, we have issued an aggregate of 68,635 Ordinary Shares and 51,282 Preferred A shares in several private placements and pursuant to the exercise of warrants issued in those and previous placements, for aggregate gross proceeds of approximately \$23,746 thousands.

-In addition to ordinary shares, in the last three years, we have issued warrants to purchase an aggregate of 851,180 ordinary shares to investors, of which 523,424 warrants have expired, 132,308 warrants have been exercised and 195,448 are still outstanding.
-The exercise prices of the warrants range from \$0.003 per shares to \$5.545 per share.
+In addition to Ordinary Shares, in the last three years, we have issued warrants to purchase an aggregate of 19,345 Ordinary Shares to investors, of which 11,896 warrants have expired, 3,007 warrants have been exercised and 4,442 are still outstanding.
+The exercise prices of the warrants range from \$0.003 per shares to \$244.00 per share.